hashicorp/terraform-provider-aws/website/docs/r/kinesis_firehose_delivery_stream.html.markdown

 * `name` - (Required) A name to identify the stream.
 This is unique to the AWS account and region the Stream is created in.
-* `source_configuration` - (Optional) Allows the ability to specify the kinesis stream that is used as the source of the firehose delivery stream.
+* `kinesis_source_configuration` - (Optional) Allows the ability to specify the kinesis stream that is used as the source of the firehose delivery stream.
 * `destination` – (Required) This is the destination to where the data is delivered.
 The only options are `s3` (Deprecated, use `extended_s3` instead), `extended_s3`, `redshift`, and `elasticsearch`.
 * `s3_configuration` - (Optional, Deprecated, see/use `extended_s3_configuration` unless `destination` is `redshift`) Configuration options for the s3 destination (or the intermediate bucket if the destination is redshift).
 More details are given below.